FuelLabs/fuel-docs/src/developer-quickstart.md

 forc test
 ```

+> **Note**
-> Note: The `forc test` command is in the process of being reworked to perform in-language unit testing, at which point we will recommend using `cargo` directly for your Sway+Rust integration testing.
+> The `forc test` command is in the process of being reworked to perform in-language unit testing, at which point we will recommend using `cargo` directly for your Sway+Rust integration testing.
 See [this issue](https://github.com/FuelLabs/sway/issues/1833) for more details.

 You'll see something like this as your output: